How do I improve my marriage in 2026?

 But here’s the key -

-Because only then can you know you did your best, you put your all into it, and you can honestly walk away with full confidence that you’re doing the RIGHT thing.
+Because only then can you know you did your best, you put your all into it, and honestly walk away with full confidence that you’re doing the RIGHT thing - if an exit is even what happens.
+You may very well end up staying and feeling incredible about it because your relationship dramatically improves.

-You create your boundary and use that window to go all in:
+You create your boundary and use that specific window to go all in, focusing on three core pillars:

-→ These are the emotional reflexes, limiting beliefs, and inherited dynamics that keep you stuck in the same cycles, even if your partner never changes.
+→ These are the automatic emotional reflexes, hidden limiting beliefs, and long-standing dynamics that keep you stuck in the same cycles, even if your partner never changes.

-Clearing these will serve you for life, irrespective of what happens.
+Upgrading these defaults will serve you for life, irrespective of what happens next

-So at best, you clear the blocks and your relationship drastically improves and you live happily ever after with your partner.
+So at best, you clear these internal blocks, your relationship drastically improves, and you build a thriving partnership.

-At worst, you clear the blocks and you feel drastically better within yourself, and are able to walk away feeling great about your life anyway, confident you won’t repeat the same mistakes.
+At worst, you feel drastically better within yourself, and you are able to step away down the road feeling great about your life, confident you won’t repeat the same mistakes.

 → Are you defensive?
-Are you people pleasing?
-Are you over-accommodating?
-Do you check out when it gets hard?
+Are you over-accommodating or people-pleasing?
+Do you check out when conversations get difficult?

-Why not treat this relationship as practice ground to improve your skillset, so that whether you stay with your partner or find someone even better, you are equipped for life?
+Why not treat this relationship as an active training ground to improve your skillset?
+Whether you stay with your partner or choose a different path down the line, you will be exceptionally equipped for life.

 Most people are totally blocked in this arena.

-So it follows then, if your needs aren’t getting met, you’re going to feel crap in your relationship.
+And it follows that if your core needs aren’t getting met, you’re going to feel entirely drained in your relationship.

-So how can you possibly know how you really feel in your relationship, or whether they’re the right person for you, if you’re blocked?
+How can you possibly evaluate your marriage, or determine whether your partner is the right person for your future, if your view is blocked?

-Doesn’t it follow that you should get clear on that FIRST, and solve for that FIRST, before you make any rash decisions?
+Doesn’t it follow that you should get clear on your own needs first, and solve for them first, before making any rash decisions?

-If after 6 months, nothing changes or things get worse…
+If after your designated window nothing changes or things get worse...

 I got radically honest with myself.

-I invested time, money, and energy (about 15 minutes a day - it wasn’t anything crazy) because I wanted to know, with total certainty, whether this was worth continuing.
+I invested time, money, and energy (about 15 minutes a day - it wasn’t anything overwhelming) because I wanted to know, with total certainty, whether the relationship was worth continuing.

-I was diligent and rolled my sleeves up.
+I was diligent and I rolled up my sleeves.

 And at the end of those six months - I KNEW.

-So I walked away with no regrets.
-Just peace in my heart and 100% certainty.
+So I was able to walk away with absolutely no regrets, just peace in my heart and 100% certainty.

 11 months later, I serendipitously met my husband.